veracioux/website/README.md

 immediately stripped `/stg` from the original request URI, the REST framework's browsable API would show `<host>/api/...` URLs instead of `<host>/stg/api/...`.

+# Known errors and workarounds
+- The nuxt config doesn't respect the `devServer.port` option, so the frontend port is hardcoded as 3000.